rhalkyard/SEthernet/pld/se30/README.md

 dynamic bus sizing scheme, and turns the CPU's `R/W` signal and the ROM chip-select from U3, into separate read-enable and write-enable signals for the onboard flash ROM.

+## The Bodge

+Due to an oversight in timing analysis, the Bus Control logic does not generate wait states.
+Pin 4 of the Bus Control IC, U4, has been repurposed as a Wait State input, fed by a third GAL acting as a simple counter clocked by the CPU clock.